 - In general, BSc course are given in German (but some lectures and literature might be in English), whereas MSc courses are thaught in English.

-- Geo351.5 (=geo735 = Hydrologische Prozesse) changed its number and is now Geo344.
-To provide a good education experience in this course with its practical elements, we had to restrict the number of places in Geo344.
-Interested students were asked to express their motivation before 23.June (please see info in the 'Vorlesungsverzeichnis')
+- Geo344 Hydrologische Prozesse: To provide a good education experience in this course with its practical elements, we have to restrict the number of places in Geo344.
+Interested students were asked to express their motivation, usually before mid.July using a link that will be provided here (please see info in the 'Vorlesungsverzeichnis').

 - ESS371 Wasser und Mensch is also open to Geography students and can be taken as 'Wahlpflichtkurs'.